 “It was a romance for me, because I wanted to go where those people were,” Cody says.
 “I wasn’t quite sure where that was, but I just knew it had to be the coolest place.”

 Sounds like he’s made it.
-Cody will celebrate 25 years at WSM in April 2019, his voice coming through the radio dial as clear as ever.
+It's been 25 years since Cody joined WSM, and his voice comes through the radio dial as clear as ever.

 Go "Behind The Curtain" Experience the Opry just as Bill Cody does: behind the curtain!
 On a “Behind the Opry Curtain” VIP Tour, you’ll be on stage as the big red curtain goes up for the first performance of the show after enjoying a backstage tour from a knowledgeable guide.